The Tunnel (Gass novel): 6. Why Windows Are Important to Me

 Kohler meditates on windows of various sorts throughout the book's sixth section.
 Kohler continues to reflect on his colleagues, his teacher Meg, his family life and his professional work on the Holocaust.
 A subsection, titled "Blackboard," contains Kohler's thoughts on classrooms, teaching, and students.
 Another subsection, "Kristallnacht" recalls Kohler's time in Germany as a student - he was present during the Kristallnacht, but his participation in the actual event is ambiguous.

 7. The First Winter of My Married Life

 Kohler chronicles scenes from his early married life with Martha.
 They live in university-provided apartments, and, because of the thinness of the complex's walls, are able to study the daily habits of a couple living next to them.
 Kohler looks through a family album, lingering on portraits of his mother and father.
-Gass records a harrowing scene from Kohler's early life as a father, when he is violent towards his young son while failing to stop him from crying.
+He records a harrowing scene from early life as a father, when he is violent towards his young son while failing to stop him from crying.
 The section ends with Kohler contemplating his penis, which he does often throughout the novel.